Nursery 2023 - 2024

 The children are welcomed into Nursery and begin their session by hanging their belongings on their pegs and completing self registration.
 This involves finding a photograph of themselves and placing this on the registration board.

-Snack time is an important time of the day and is completed in small groups in the kitchen.
+Snack time is an important time of the day and is either completed in small groups in the kitchen or as a whole class carpet time, dependent on the focus for the session.
 The children are offered milk, water and fresh fruit everyday.
 This time allows the children to learn about the importance of healthy eating and making healthy choices.

 The children are encouraged and supported to develop a sense of responsibility within their Nursery community.
 This is established throughout the day and also at tidy time.
 Tidy time is an opportunity for the children to support each other in showing care and respect for the learning environment.